-Washing the earmolds
+Washing the earmoulds

-The earmolds should be washed regularly:
+The earmoulds should be washed regularly:

-- FIRMLY HOLDING the sound hook of the hearing instrument between two fingers, pull down the tubing gently to disconnect the earmold. - Wash the earmold in lukewarm water using a mild soap.
-Do not use strong detergents. - Rinse with water. - Dry the earmold. - Any water drops inside the earmold or tubing should be blown out.
-A special device for this purpose (an earmold blower) is included as part of the Safari Hearing Aid Care Kit.
+- Firmly holding the sound hook of the hearing instrument between two fingers, pull down the tubing gently to disconnect the earmould. - Wash the earmould in lukewarm water using a mild soap.
+Do not use strong detergents. - Rinse with water. - Dry the earmould. - Any water drops inside the earmould or tubing should be blown out.
+A special device for this purpose (an earmould blower) is available from the Hearing Care Professional.

-• Make sure the earmold and tubing are completely dry before they are reconnected to the hearing instrument.
-Be careful that left ear earmold and tubing are connected to the hearing instrument with left ear marking (blue) and vice versa for the right ear instrument (red).
+• Make sure the earmould and tubing are completely dry before they are reconnected to the hearing instrument.
+Be careful that left ear earmould and tubing are connected to the hearing instrument with left ear marking (blue) and vice versa for the right ear instrument (red).